fabiobc3/chess_piece_classifier/README.md

 # chess_piece_classifier
 Pipeline for creating a dataset from a picture of a chess board and a FEN file.
 CNN model for classifying chess pieces by rank.
+CNN model for classifying a pieces color.

 Contributors: Alexander Benanti, Alexandre Roth